-1 Behold, the day of the LORD comes, and your spoil shall be divided in the midst of you.
-2 For I will gather all nations against Jerusalem to battle, and the city shall be taken, the houses rifled, and the women ravished.
-Half of the city shall go forth into captivity, and the residue of the people shall not be cut off from the city.
+1 Behold, the day of the LORD comes, and your plunder shall be divided in the midst of you.
+2 For I will gather all nations against Jerusalem to battle, and the city shall be taken, the houses plundered, and the women ravished.
+Half of the city shall go forth into captivity, but the rest of the people shall not be cut off from the city.
 3 Then the LORD will go forth and fight against those nations, as when he fought in the day of battle.
 4 And his feet will stand in that day upon the Mount of Olives, which is before Jerusalem on the east.
 And the Mount of Olives shall cleave in the midst of it toward the east and toward the west, and there shall be a very great valley.
-Half of the mountain shall remove toward the north and half of it toward the south.
+Half of the mountain shall move toward the north and half of it toward the south.
 5 And you shall flee to the valley of the mountains, for the valley of the mountains shall reach to Azal.
 Indeed, you shall flee as you fled from before the earthquake in the days of Uzziah king of Judah.
 And the LORD my God shall come, and all the saints with you.

 6 And it shall come to pass in that day, that the light shall not be clear, nor dark.
 7 But it shall be one day which is known to the LORD, neither day, nor night, but it shall come to pass, that at evening it shall be light.